davedoesdemos/DataLakeInADay/Session1/Session1.md

 ## Introduction

+This session is now available as a [video](https://youtu.be/vVvb1muzQZA)

 This session will cover the basics of what a data platform is and what it does.
 We'll then take a brief dive into the various components of a data platform.

 You can find the deck for this session here [Data Platform Overview and Options](content/DataPlatformOverviewAndOptions.pptx)